rajdeep44/git-practice/README.md

 git commit -m "message"
 git checkout   checksout the branch

-- git merge   merge changes from one repository into another
+- git merge   merge changes from one repository into another repository

 - merging means to bring changes from one repository into another